p9c/whitepaper/whitepaper.md

 - #### Multiplatform GUI wallet built in pure Go

-  Go is a programming language generallly associated with scalable distributed networked database systems, and has had quite wide adoption in the cryptocurrency space.
+  Go is a programming language generally associated with scalable distributed networked database systems, and has had quite wide adoption in the cryptocurrency space.
 It has a key advantage over the other languages used in that it has a cooperative, work stealing scheduler that coordinates